XAITK/xaitk-saliency/docs/implementations.rst

 Included with this toolkit are a number of implementations for the interfaces described in the previous section.
-Unlike the interfaces, which declare operation and use-case, implementations provide variations on *how* to satisfy the interface-defined use-case, varying trade-offs or results implications.
+Unlike the interfaces, which declare operation and use case, implementations provide variations on *how* to satisfy the interface-defined use case, varying trade-offs, or results implications.

 -------------------
 Image Perturbation